 NGC provides a catalog of deep learning framework containers with all necessary dependencies including NVIDIA libraries and CUDA runtime.
 These containers make it easy to start using frameworks like TensorFlow, Caffe, and many others, without worrying about installing the correct versions of all libraries and framework components.

-And MapR provides a Persistent Application Client Container (PACC) with a MapR FUSE-based client for accessing a MapR file system.
+And MapR provides a Persistent Application Client Container (PACC) with a MapR FUSE-based client for accessing a MapR Distributed File and Object Store.
 This Docker container lets you securely access a MapR cluster without the need to install and configure the MapR client on the host operating system.

 But I want to combine these two types of containers, so I can run deep learning frameworks with data stored in MapR on a GPU server without the need to install the correct framework dependencies and MapR client.
 The containers in the diagram below are what I want – NGC TensorFlow containers with a MapR client.

 MapR provides a script (mapr-setup.sh) that can be used to build your own PACC, based on an existing container image.
 It also generates a script to set up the required environment variables to run the container.

 Before you start, you'll need to have a GPU server with NVIDIA drivers and NVIDIA-Docker 2 installed.
 NVIDIA provides documentation here: https://github.com/NVIDIA/nvidia-docker.
 I'm using a BM.GPU3.8 instance on Oracle Cloud Infrastructure (OCI), where I installed Docker and the NVIDIA components.

 And you'll need a MapR cluster with a user account.
 I'm running MapR 6.0.1 on five OCI BM.DenseIO1.36 instances.
 Oracle provides a Terraform template to deploy MapR on OCI: https://github.com/cloud-partners/oci-mapr.